MrSingh/notes/content/notes/Site Changes - Combining Obsidian, Hugo and Github for an improved workflow.md

 slug: "site_changes_jan_2026"
 ---

-In an effort to share more often I wanted to make some changes to simplify the layout and styles.
+In an effort to share more I made some changes to simplify the layout and styles.
 In doing so I decided to improve my workflow and integrate my Git repository directly into my Obsidian Vault.

 ## Why, you may ask?